aperkins19/NLLAB_OT2_PURE/OD600_OT2/README.md

 cd Desktop/OT2_Protocols
 ```

-If you're sucessful, you'll see something like this:
+If you're successful, you'll see something like this:

 ![Desktop Navigation](img/initial_navigation.png)